crepe/crepe-versioning/README.md

 ## Usage

-Crepe::Versioning supports three different versioning strategies:
+crepe-versioning supports three different versioning strategies:

  * In the path (the default)
  * In the Accept header